Hyperbolicity, irrationality exponents and the eta invariant: Introduction

-where $\nu=\nu\left(a_{0},a_{1}-\frac{q_{1}}{q_{0}}a_{0},\ldots,a_{m}-\frac{q_{m}}{q_{0}}a_{0}\right)$ denotes the irrationality exponent of the given tuple. \end{cor} Our final result is quantum ergodicity for the Dirac operator \ref{eq:Semiclassical Magnetic Dirac}, conditional on ergodicity of the Reeb flow.
+Our final result is quantum ergodicity for the Dirac operator \ref{eq:Semiclassical Magnetic Dirac}, conditional on ergodicity of the Reeb flow.
 We refer to \prettyref{thm:QE theorem} in \prettyref{sec:Quantum-ergodicity} for the precise statement.
-Although it is not the main interest here, it is included to show the direct connection of the authors work with the results of \cite{Colin-de-Verdiere-Hillairet-TrelatI}.
+Although it is not the main interest here, it is included to show the direct connection of the author's work with the results of \cite{Colin-de-Verdiere-Hillairet-TrelatI}.
 The final \prettyref{thm:QE theorem} is the semiclassical Dirac operator analogue of the main result therein.

 The Corollary \prettyref{cor: Cor-DG} already improves \cite[Thm 1.2]{Savale-Gutzwiller} proving the same limit formula \prettyref{eq: eta formula-1} therein under the weaker assumption of null measure of the closed trajectories, thus akin to the remainder improvement in the Weyl law of Duistermaat-Guillemin \cite{Duistermaat-Guillemin}.
-However it should be noted that this weaker dynamical assumption in \prettyref{cor: Cor-DG} is insufficient to obtain the Gutzwiller trace formula of \cite[Thm 1.1]{Savale-Gutzwiller}.
-The next corollary \prettyref{cor:Cor-Berard} is analogous to the remainder improvement in the Weyl law for the Laplacian by Berard \cite{Berard77}.
-For the Weyl law analogues of the remainder improvements \prettyref{thm: eta semiclassical limit} and \prettyref{cor:Cor -Irr} we refer to \cite[Sec.
-4.5]{Ivrii2013-newbook} and \cite[Ch.
+However it should be noted that this weaker dynamical assumption in Corollary \prettyref{cor: Cor-DG} is insufficient to obtain the Gutzwiller trace formula of \cite[Thm 1.1]{Savale-Gutzwiller}.
+The next Corollary \prettyref{cor:Cor-Berard} is analogous to the remainder improvement in the Weyl law for the Laplacian by Bérard \cite{Berard77}.
+For the Weyl law analogues of the remainder improvements in \prettyref{thm: eta semiclassical limit} and Corollary \prettyref{cor:Cor -Irr} we refer to \cite[Sec.
+4.5]{Ivrii-newbook-I-2019} and \cite[Ch.
 11]{Dimassi-Sjostrand}, although not explicitly written it is inherent in the methods therein.